Wastewater comes from:

 Energy from Wastewater

 Renewable energy can be recovered from wastewater by treating it anaerobically (without oxygen) and creating biogas, which contains “green”, renewable natural gas, also called biomethane.
 Once contaminants are removed, the biomethane can be used as a transport fuel or can be used to create electricity and heat.
 Doing so reduces our reliance on fossil fuels and reduces greenhouse gas emissions that contribute to global warming.

 Heat can also be directly recovered from wastewater, because wastewater is warm (due to showers, baths and laundry machines).
-Recovered heat can be used to heat nearby buildings, including the Annacis Research Centre.
+Recovered heat can be used to heat nearby buildings, including the Annacis Research and Event Centre.